rayandasoriya/SearchAlgorithm/README.md

 Dynamic Programming(Uniform Cost Search), Greedy Best First Search and A* Search Algorithms in Java

-The JAVA file SearchUSA.java contains the code to find the path cost and optimal path using three search techniques, i.e, Dynamic Programming, Greedy Best First Search, and A* searching algorithm.
+The code focusues on the US map to find the optimal path to travel from one city to another via road.
+The JAVA file SearchUSA.java contains the code to find the path cost and optimal path using three search techniques, i.e, Dynamic Programming(Uniform Cost Search), Greedy Best First Search, and A* searching algorithm.
 It has considered the map of US to traverse from one city to another.
-It has imported the data from the dataset which contains the path between the connecting cities along with the path cost and also the location of each city(longitude and latitude).
+Also, it has imported the data from the dataset which contains the path between the connecting cities along with the path cost and also the location of each city(longitude and latitude).
+The heauritic cost to travel from one fity to another has also bene calculated.

 The machine running this program must have Java installed on the machine.
 To run a program, follow the steps;